 Note also that we use the quoted date for an event and consider the second (astronomical) night of a long-lived storm as a separate event.
-This applies to the Carrington event and to the 10-11 May 2024 event, both of which lasted fpor two days.
+This applies to the Carrington event and to the 10-11 May 2024 event, both of which lasted for two days.
 For many observations, we know this is valid because the same observer records the observations on both days and/or gives the universal or local time of the observations.
 However, we need to recognise that some cases may be because the observer has moved the date forward by a day if the observation is made after local midnight; in which case the Day 2 observation is misplaced and should be in the Day 1 dataset.
 In both the May 2024 event and the Carrington event, the Day 2 aurora reaches slightly lower latitudes than that reached on Day 1.

-Column 7 of Table 1 gives the minimum value of the geomagnetic Dcx index during the associated geomagnetic storm.
+Column 7 of Table 2 gives the minimum value of the geomagnetic Dcx index during the associated geomagnetic storm.
 For some events before 1932, we have estimates of the Dst index made by a variety of methods.
 One method employs the minimum geomagnetic latitude of the aurora (Yokoyama et al. 1998), which is not the same thing as the minimum geomagnetic latitude of the observers.
-Although there is undoubtedly constraining information to be had from the equatorward auroral boundary (Blake et al. 2021), Hayakawa et al. (2023b) note that the method almost certainly gives Dst values that are unrealistically too large when extrapolation is extended to the very largest of auroral events.
-These Dst estimates are not appropriate for Table 1 because the reason for including minimum Dcx values and Dst estimates in the Table is to compare with the minimum Λ_M values, and the two are not independent if the latter has been used to estimate the former.
+Although there is undoubtedly constraining information to be had from the equatorward auroral boundary (Blake et al. 2021), Hayakawa et al. (2023c) note that the method almost certainly gives Dst values that are unrealistically too large when extrapolation is extended to the very largest of auroral events.
+These Dst estimates are not appropriate for Table 2 because the reason for including minimum Dcx values and Dst estimates in the Table is to compare with the minimum Λ_M values, and the two are not independent if the latter has been used to estimate the former.
 The values in square brackets are estimates of the storm's minimum Dst value: the letters "n.a." in square brackets are used if no such estimate is available.
-There have been a number of estimates of the minimum Dst value during the storm associated with the extreme auroral events of August/September 1859 and these vary between -800nT and about -1600nT.
+There have been a number of estimates of the minimum Dst value during the storm associated with the extreme auroral events of August/September 1859 and these vary between -800nT and about -1760nT.
 It is important to estimate hourly values (Siscoe et al. 2006) to compare with Dcx values.
-The value quoted for these events in Table 1 is that derived by Love et al. (2024) and agrees quite well with an independent estimate by Cliver & Dietrich (2013).
-The value for the 14 May 1921 event is from Love et al. (2019b) and for the 25 September 1909 event (that does not quite meet our $\Lambda_M \leq 31^\circ$ criterion) is from Hayakawa et al. (2019b).
+The value quoted for these events in Table 2 (1000/pm150) is derived from Love et al. (2024) and Cliver & Dietrich (2013): all estimates for this event come from the Colaba magnetogram and differ in the complexity of analysis applied to retrieve the information.
+The value for the 14 May 1921 event is given by Love et al. (2019b) and for the 25 September 1909 event (that does not quite meet our $\Lambda_M \leq 31^{\circ}$ criterion) is from Hayakawa et al. (2019b).
 For the 4 February 1872 event, the value given is a Dst estimate by Hayakawa et al. (2023a) using data from one magnetometer station.